 The Board is also there to ensure that the University complies with its legal and charitable responsibilities and acts as steward of its long-term health and sustainability.

 The Board has drawn up a

 Statement of Primary Responsibilities which elaborates on the responsibilities in the Instrument and Articles and takes account also of its legal responsibilities in relation to, for example, charity law, equality and diversity, health and safety, and procurement.

 As part of the statement, the Board has also identified the qualities it is looking for in individuals appointed to membership of the Board, including critically a commitment to our mission, vision and values.
 Governors also need the ability to analyse complex information, to challenge constructively, to respect confidentiality, to think independently and strategically, and to work as part of a team.
 The Board is committed to enhancing the diversity of its membership.

-The Board currently meets on a monthly basis: a formal Board calendar of meetings for the Board and its committees is drawn up annually.
+The Board meets six times formally over the course of the year; a formal Board calendar of meetings for the Board and its committees are drawn up annually.